UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-3-pwm/01-pwm.md

 So we will be using **timers** inside the board to generate a different frequency from the MCU clock.
 *Note* a total of 8 timers (`TIM1` - `TIM8`) are available, each can output different frequencies.

+>for TIM1 and TIM8, they have a different clock frequency since they are hardwarely mapped to a different clock (kind of)

 #### TIM: PSC & ARR
 Each TIMx has some custom parameters that we could set, and we will be using
 ```c